Frequently Asked Questions

 Our accommodations consist of two hotel-style units.
-The 8-room unit features rooms with a shared (adjoining) bathroom each.
-In the 10-room unit, each room has its own private bathroom.
+The 8-room unit features rooms with a shared (adjoining) bathroom for each two rooms.
+In the 10-room unit, each room has a private bathroom.
 Both units are 2 stories.
-We have limited ground floor accommodation available.
+We have limited ground floor accommodations available.
 The 10-room unit also features one fully equipped handicapped accessible room.
 (Our main facilities are all wheelchair accessible.)

-Dormitory style rooms with 5 – 9 beds are also available.
+Dormitory style rooms with 5 – 9 beds are available.
 Bathroom facilities are in close proximity.

-We have 20 RV spaces available.
-Most spaces provide full service.
-Please check with bookings concerning availability and your needs.
+We have 20 RV spaces; most spaces provide full service.
+Please check with the booking department concerning availability and your needs.

 Can I reserve a specific room/space?

-Most short-term volunteers stay in the 8-plex and, possibly, the 10-plex.
+Most short-term volunteers stay in the 8-plex, or possibly the 10-plex.
 Our 10-plex is primarily used for long-term volunteers, students, or special guests.
 It is possible to request a certain room or RV space, but there is no guarantee of availability.
-Please remember that volunteering at Gleanings is considered a local short-term mission trip.
-Our focus is ministry to needy around the world, and, as such, it is appropriate to come with a heart of sacrifice and service, rather than with expectations of comfort and convenience.
+Please remember volunteering at Gleanings is considered a local short-term mission trip.
+Our focus is ministry to needy around the world, therefore it is appropriate to come with a heart of sacrifice and service, rather than with expectations of comfort and convenience.

 Are meals provided?

-We provide three meals a day and two snacks every work day except the last day when we serve only breakfast and lunch.
+We provide three meals and two snacks every work day; the last day we serve only breakfast and lunch.

 Can you handle special dietary needs?

-Please notify the Booking department at the time of your reservation, or as soon as possible, if you have particular dietary needs.
-We will make every effort to accommodate them.
-Unfortunately, we are preparing each meal for approximately 100 or more people; it is not always possible to prepare something special for a single person.
+Please notify the booking department at the time of your reservation, or as soon as possible, if you have particular dietary needs; we will make every effort to accommodate them.
+Unfortunately, we are preparing each meal for 100 or more people; it is not always possible to prepare something special for a single person.
 Lunch and dinner usually include a salad bar with an assortment of fresh, healthy items; a basket of fruit is always available, and there are two public kitchens for your use.

 Where does the food go?

-We partner with mission organizations in approximately 40 different nations.
-These partners receive the food and distribute it with the Gospel.
-In order to receive food, an agency must be distributing the food as part of a larger ministry, which includes the presentation of the Gospel of Christ.
+We partner with mission organizations in approximately 40 nations.
+In order to receive food an agency must be distributing the food as part of a larger ministry, which includes the presentation of the gospel of Christ.

 How do you decide where to ship the food?

 In reality, God decides where food should be shipped.
-However, there are several factors that determine where a shipment goes.
-When there is a Discipleship Training School outreach, we ship to the ministries which with the team will work.
+However, several factors determine where a shipment goes.
+When there is a Discipleship Training School outreach, we ship to the partnering ministries to be distributed as part of the outreach.
 Ongoing partners, such as Convoy of Hope and Israel Food Outreach, often contact us when they have a truck available and/or a specific need.
 Finally, and most significantly, we ship when a ministry contacts us with a specific need, such as famine or natural disaster, and the shipping arrangements are successful.
 If we have not worked with the ministry before, the Procurement Manager will meet with a representative to verify they are distributing food as required for partnership.